-At the time an application is submitted, the Board will post it on its website for 30 days indicating a deadline for comment on the application from interested parties.
+At the time an application is submitted, the Board will post it on its website.
+It will indicate a deadline of 30 days for comment on the application from interested parties.
 All such comments will be shared with the applicant organization.